Penzance: Prehistory to Early Medieval period

 Until recently, there was little evidence for anything but an early and short Roman occupation of Cornwall, and there have so far been only three finds in Penzance.
 In August 1899 two coins of Vespasian (69–79 AD) were found in an ancient trench in Penzance Cemetery.
 The coins were eight feet below ground together with some cow bones, and are now in the Penlee House Museum.
 Another coin, found in 1934 in the Alverton area, depicts Sol, the Roman sun god.
 It is described as a ″coin of the reign of Constantine the Great″, and was also donated to the museum.
 A 30 mm (1 3/16 in) sestertius was found on a building site in or around Penzance about ten years previously, and was presented to the Royal Institution of Cornwall.
 Larger quantities of Roman coins have been found nearby, at Marazion Marsh and Kerris in Paul parish, but there is no evidence of any Roman settlement in the area, although nearby villages such as Chysauster were occupied at this time.

 The Hundred of Penwith had its ancient centre at Connerton, now buried beneath the sands of Gwithian Towans at Gwithian.
-A Hundred was a Saxon administrative unit which was sub-divided into tithings.
 The Manor of Alverton, with an area of 64 Cornish acres, gave its name to the second largest tithing in Penwith.
 The manor included Penzance as well as parts of Madron, Paul, St Buryan and Sancreed.

 Although Penzance is not mentioned in the survey document the Domesday Book, it is likely that the area would have been included.
 Domesday records that in 1066 the Manor of Alwarton was owned by Alward who was dispossessed by Robert, Count of Mortain, a half-brother of William the Conqueror.
 The name Alward and tun, a personal name combined with a town or settlement suffix, indicate Saxon land ownership.
 In Cornwall the tun indicates a manorial centre such as Helston or Connerton.
 The change of ownership in 1066 was a change from one alien landlord to another, and the name Alverton lives on as the western part of Penzance from St John's Hall, to the housing estate on the west side of the River Laregan.